HaimengBai/431slides/class_07/README.md

     + An introduction to the Course Project.
     + I mentioned last time that FiveThirtyEight did a nice article on "[Which States Are in the Midwest](https://fivethirtyeight.com/datalab/what-states-are-in-the-midwest/)?"
 More on this to come.

-2. There will be a Google Form to fill out after today's class.
-Please complete this by Noon on Thursday 2017-09-21.
+2. There is a [Class 7 Google Form to complete](https://goo.gl/forms/UWWSx5vzJQf2X35D3) before 11 AM on Thursday 2017-09-21.
+This is part of your class participation grade.

 3. Remember that [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) is due at noon this Friday, 2017-09-22.